DMARC

 4. If you are still discovering senders, start with `v=DMARC1; p=none; rua=mailto:dmarc@yourdomain.com` and use a reporting address you can monitor.

-5. Publish the record in your DNS provider.
+5. Publish the DMARC TXT record in your DNS provider.

-6. Run the DMARC checker again, then send test emails from each email delivery service or system and confirm DMARC passes.
+6. Run the DMARC checker again.
+Then send test emails from each email delivery service or system and confirm that DMARC passes.

 ### Multiple DMARC Records

-A checker found more than one DMARC TXT record at `_dmarc.example.com`.
-Receivers expect one DMARC record, so duplicates can make DMARC fail.
+A DMARC checker found more than one DMARC TXT record at `_dmarc.example.com`.
+Receivers expect one DMARC record, so duplicate records can make DMARC fail.

 1. Open the DNS records for `_dmarc.yourdomain.com`.

-2. Compare the duplicate TXT records and decide which policy, report address, and options should remain.
+2. Compare the duplicate TXT records.
+Choose the policy, report address, and options that should remain.

-3. Merge the settings into one DMARC TXT record.
+3. Merge the chosen settings into one DMARC TXT record.

-5. Run the DMARC checker again and confirm it reports exactly one DMARC record.
+5. Run the DMARC checker again and confirm that the DMARC result reports exactly one DMARC record.

 ### Missing DMARC Policy